melody-notpond/ilo-pali/README.md

         Kills the given process.
 Returns 0 on success, 1 if the process does not exist, and 2 if insufficient permissions.

-    - `send(pid_t pid, int type, uint64_t data, uint64_t metadata) -> int status`
+    - `send(bool block, pid_t pid, int type, uint64_t data, uint64_t metadata) -> int status`

         Sends data to the given process.
-Returns 0 on success, 1 if process does not exist, and 2 if invalid arguments.
+Returns 0 on success, 1 if process does not exist, and 2 if invalid arguments, and 3 if message queue is full.
+Blocks until the message is sent if block is true.
+If block is false, then it immediately returns.

         Types:
          - SIGNAL  - 0